-- Persons maintaining storage batteries must wear protective clothing such as face shield, long sleeves, and gloves. - Hydrogen emissions from charging batteries are flammable.
+- 1. Persons maintaining storage batteries must wear protective clothing such as face shield, long sleeves, and gloves. - 2.
+Hydrogen emissions from charging batteries are flammable.
 No smoking is allowed in the charging area.
 Do not check the electrolyte level with an open flame.
 Do not allow open flame, sparks, or electric arcs in battery charging area.
+When charging batteries, the vent caps must be kept in place to avoid electrolyte spray.
+Care must be taken to assure that vent caps are open (clean) and functioning.
+The battery (or compartment) cover(s) must be open to dissipate heat and gas.